masogit/amb-doc/docs/start/installation.md

 # AM Browser Installation

-AM Browser has two services:

-- AM Browser Service that provides UI
-- AM REST Service that provides AM fundamental data service

-### Pre-requisite：
+### Prerequisite：

-- JDK: Java7 or Java8 64bits
-- OS: Windows server
-- Browser: IE11/FF/Chrome
-- Windows Administrator privilege
+AM Browser functions on top of Asset Manager 9.5x and 9.60.
+Before the installation, make sure that your AM Browser server complies with the specifications in AM 9.5x and AM 9.60 support matrices.
+See https://softwaresupport.hpe.com/group/softwaresupport/search-result/-/facetsearch/document/KM02417964 for Asset Manager 9.60 Support Matrix.
+See https://softwaresupport.hpe.com/group/softwaresupport/search-result/-/facetsearch/document/KM01450310 for Asset Manager 9.5x Support Matrix.

-### Installation of AM Rest Server for the first time:
+### Installation of AM REST Service for the first time:

 1. Preparation.

     It is recommended to install AM Browser to a server on which either AM Windows Client or AM Web Service installed and could connect to AM DB, the configuration of ODBC(64bits) can be re-used to install Rest Server.